Federal Drug Trafficking and Conspiracy Lawyer

 A Justice Department attorney, Jason F. Cunningham, has written that Rule 801 allows federal prosecutors “to tell the story” of a drug trafficking conspiracy “through witnesses who describe exactly what the co-conspirators said in furtherance of the criminal enterprise.”

 The storytelling is made easier because every federal circuit has recognized that, in varying degrees, Rule 801 is a “co-conspirator exception” to the hearsay rule.
 This flex in the traditional hearsay rule allows prosecutors to push the envelope on the evidence they introduce at trial.

 From the defense perspective, co-conspirators “tell the story” through induced or coerced testimony and fearful or lengthy imprisonment.
 These individuals, under threat of extreme punishment, will say anything, even fabricate events, to save their own necks.

 Juries Need Information to Fairly Judge Reliability of Witnesses

 It takes a skilled criminal defense attorney to combat this prosecutorial strategy by investigating the background of cooperating co-conspirators and discovering every facet of the benefit the government has given him or her in exchange for their cooperation in telling the prosecution’s story.
-Whether is a direct payment of money in exchange for a witnesses’ cooperation and testimony or a significant reduction in possible range of imprisonment, these witnesses are selling their testimony and have a direct reason for bias or motive to lie.
-It is, therefore, vital that these “agreements by disclosed to the defense and that this information be presented to a jury so that it may adequately measure the reliability of the testimony.
+Whether it is a direct payment of money in exchange for a witness’s cooperation and testimony or a significant reduction in the possible range of imprisonment, these witnesses are selling their testimony and have a direct reason for bias or motive to lie.
+It is, therefore, vital that these “agreements by disclosed to the defense and that this information is presented to a jury so that it may adequately measure the reliability of the testimony.

 FBI, DEA, ICE, IRS…